adolforismos/adolforismos-web/content/acerca-de.md

 weight = 1

 +++

-## Hola…
+### About...

+Hi!
+I'm Adolfo, writer, thinker, psychotherapist, media and audience specialist, but overall, father, husband, meditator, yogi, lover of the present, of here and now.

+Throughout my life I have done very different kinds of works and business, from teaching Philosophy and Photography, being a consultant in diverse areas like systems and informatics, education or audience and media, to have been at operative, executive, and directive jobs in various companies.

+But what I like and love most is thinking, writing, and teaching.

+Welcome.

+---

+### Acerca de...

-…soy Adolfo, escritor, pensador, psicoterapeuta, especialista en medios y audiencias, pero sobre todo, padre, esposo, meditador, yogui, amante del presente, del aquí y ahora.
+Hola soy Adolfo, escritor, pensador, psicoterapeuta, especialista en medios y audiencias, pero sobre todo, padre, esposo, meditador, yogui, amante del presente, del aquí y ahora.

 A lo largo de mi vida me he dedicado a muy diferentes actividades y trabajos, que van desde dar clases de filosofía y fotografía, ser consultor en diferentes ámbitos como sistemas e informática, educación o audiencias y medios, hasta haber ocupado puestos operativos, ejecutivos y directivos en diferentes empresas.